 Hi, I am Lucy, and I am the English teacher for the Eagle class.
 I moved to Amsterdam in early July 2019 to join my partner who moved here in February.
 Before moving to Amsterdam, I was teaching Spanish in Boston, Massachusetts in the US.
 While teaching the last two years, I was also studying for my Masters of Education in Teaching and Curriculum.
 I am really interested in language acquisition and how students best acquire and learn languages.
 In my free time, I enjoy being outdoors - training for marathons and playing tennis mostly!
 I also love to travel and learn about different cultures and places.

-Hi, I'm Joseph, the cook and concierge at Winford Bilingual Primary School.
+Hi, I'm Joseph, the cook at Winford Bilingual Primary School.
 Having completed a bachelor's degree in English Literature, I moved to France where I began teaching English and learning French.
 I relocated to Amsterdam a year ago to be with my Dutch partner and I am enjoying the city immensely!
 Over the years I have gained valuable cooking experience working in various kitchens.
 It's great fun working at Winford and making sure the children are well-fed for their afternoon lessons.
 In my spare time, I enjoy reading, writing, and playing music.